LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Related Work

 \section{Related Work}

-With the rise of AI techniques in software engineering, Continuous Integration and Continuous Deployment (CI/CD) pipelines have increasingly adopted machine learning (ML), deep learning (DL), and more recently, LLMs to improve efficiency, reliability, and fault tolerance \cite{Mohammed2024}.
+With the rise of AI techniques in software engineering, CI/CD pipelines have increasingly adopted machine learning (ML), deep learning (DL), and LLMs to improve efficiency, reliability, and fault tolerance \cite{Mohammed2024}.
 In this section, we review prior work from three perspectives: traditional AI methods in CI/CD pipelines, log anomaly detection, and the emerging application of LLMs for failure detection and remediation.